filipviz/cifar100-speedrun/README.md

 ## Results

-> Train a neural network to 90% top-5 accuracy on CIFAR-100 using an NVIDIA H100.
+> Train a neural network to 90% top-5 accuracy on CIFAR-100 using an NVIDIA H100 SXM.

 | Implementation | Source | Top-5/1 accuracy | Time | PFLOPs | Steps/Epochs |
 | -------------- | ------ | ---------------- | ---- | ------ | ------------ |